joemasilotti/masilotti.com-sitepress/pages/turbo-ios/the-javascript-bridge.html.md

 ---
-title: Hybrid iOS apps with Turbo – Part 4: The JavaScript bridge
+title: "Hybrid iOS apps with Turbo – Part 4: The JavaScript bridge"
 date: 2021-04-02
 description: |
   The JavaScript bridge is the intersection of client and server.
 It enables passing messages between the two worlds without waiting for someone to tap a link.
 layout: article

+series: Hybrid iOS apps with Turbo
+series_title: "Part 4: The JavaScript bridge"
+series_path: /turbo-ios

 ---